GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 7. Select **Yes** or **Done** on the app.

-You have now successfully logged in to the service using your TechPass account.
+You have successfully logged in to the service using your TechPass account.

 ## Log in to TechPass Portal